MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 Once the Docker image is in Azure Container Registry, it can be deployed to Azure App service.

-The service diagram shown below highlights the components that this article deals with.
+The service diagram shown below highlights the components covered in this article.

 :::image type="content" source="./media/tutorial-container-web-app/containerization-of-python-apps-build-cloud.png" alt-text="A screenshot of the services using in the Tutorial - Containerized Python App on Azure with the build-in-cloud path highlighted." lightbox="./media/tutorial-container-web-app/containerization-of-python-apps-build-cloud.png":::